manjula-dube/Save-earth/README.md

           f.
 Paddle.Y += next_move
       ```

-      *Try out for a solution,And if find you any difficulty finding the solution,
+      *Try to find out a solution to save your earth,And if you find any difficulty finding the solution,

       Below is the solution: